ucam-department-of-psychiatry/camcops/docs/source/administrator/redcap.rst

 - Any instruments in a REDCap record to which CamCOPS exports must be set up as "repeating" within the REDCap interface (under "Project Setup").

-- One of the instruments must have a field to store the patient identifier.
+- There must be a separate, non-repeating instrument with a field to store the patient identifier.

 - There must be a fieldmap XML file that tells CamCOPS how the task fields correspond to the REDCap instrument form fields.
 Its format is described